smartcontractkit/documentation/src/pages/chainlink-nodes/oracle-jobs/job-types/direct_request.md

 - `contractAddress`: The Oracle or Operator contract to monitor for requests
 - `requesters`: Optional - Allows whitelisting requesters
 - `minContractPaymentLinkJuels` Optional - Allows you to specify a job-specific minimum contract payment
-- `minIncomingConfirmations` Optional - Allows you to specify a job-specific `MIN_INCOMING_CONFIRMATIONS` value, must be greater than or equal to 1
+- `minIncomingConfirmations` Optional - Allows you to specify a job-specific `MIN_INCOMING_CONFIRMATIONS` value, must be greater than global `MIN_INCOMING_CONFIRMATIONS`

 ### Job type specific pipeline variables